vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

    - [Submit a file to Microsoft for analysis](admin-submissions-mde.md)
    - [Define exclusions for Microsoft Defender Antivirus](configure-exclusions-microsoft-defender-antivirus.md)
    - [Create indicators for Defender for Endpoint](indicator-manage.md)

+   Keep in mind that tamper protection affects whether exclusions can be modified or added.
+See [What happens when tamper protection is turned on](prevent-changes-to-security-settings-with-tamper-protection.md#what-happens-when-tamper-protection-is-turned-on).

 3. Verify that your changes have addressed the issue.